universal-ctags/ctags/docs/running-multi-parsers.rst

 {CSS,JavaScript}/HTML parser combination
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-For a html file, you may want to run HTML parser, of course.
+For an html file, you may want to run HTML parser, of course.
 The html file may have CSS areas and JavaScript areas.
 In other hand Universal-ctags has both CSS and JavaScript parsers.
 Don't you think it is useful if you can apply these parsers to the areas?